 Let’s know into Deep with its History.

-A Classical dance of india is Sattriya, its Roots traces into pristine drama or music versions of India, Mainly The Natya Shastra.
-The Natya Shastra is a basis tractate on the performing kalaa attributed to pristine scholar Bharata Muni. the first whole collection is dated around between 200 BCE and 200 CE, however estimates differ amid 500 BCE or 500 CE.
-The very well-read version of the Natya Shastra text contains of around 6000 stanza designed into 36 sections.
-The text, states Natalia Lidova, delineate the principle of Tandava nritya (Shiva), the principle of rasa, of expression, fundamental steps, or standing postures – which all are the piece of classical dances.
-Dance or play arts, describe this pristine text, are an aspect of manifestation of spiritual ideas, qualities or the summary of scriptures.
+The classical dance of India is Sattriya, its Roots trace into pristine drama or music versions of India, Mainly The Natya Shastra.
+The Natya Shastra is a basis tractate on the performing kalaa attributed to pristine scholar Bharata Muni. the first whole collection is dated around between 200 BCE and 200 CE, however, estimates differ between 500 BCE and 500 CE.
+The very well-read version of the Natya Shastra text contains around 6000 stanzas designed into 36 sections.
+The text, states Natalia Lidova, delineates the principle of Tandava nritya (Shiva), the principle of rasa, of expression, fundamental steps, or standing postures – which all are the piece of classical dances.
+Dance or play arts, which describe this pristine text, are an aspect of the manifestation of spiritual ideas, qualities, or the summary of scriptures.

-The Sattriya dance classified into many parts: Apsara dance, Chali dance, Behar dance, Manchok dance, Dasavatara dance, Rasa dance, Natua dance, Gosai Prabesh, Rajaghariya Chali dance, Jhumura, Bar Prabesh, Gopi Prabesh, Sutradhara or Nadu Bhangi dance, to name however a some – and these are some counterparts in of item in bharatanatyam. same like other seven schools of classical dance of india, Sattriya dance compasses the theories expected of an indian classical dance style: the thesis of drama and dance, as Natyashastra, Sangit Ratnakara or Abhinaya Darpana; an separate repertoire (marg) or the side of nritta (pure nritya), andnatya (drama), nritya (meaningful dance).
+The Sattriya dance is classified into many parts: Apsara dance, Chali dance, Behar dance, Manchok dance, Dasavatara dance, Rasa dance, Natua dance, Gosai Prabesh, Rajaghariya Chali dance, Jhumura, Bar Prabesh, Gopi Prabesh, Sutradhara or Nadu Bhangi dance, to name however a some – and these are some counterparts in of item in Bharatanatyam. same to other seven schools of classical dance in India, Sattriya dance compasses the theories expected of an indian classical dance style: the thesis of drama and dance, such as Natyashastra, Sangit Ratnakara, or Abhinaya Darpana; a separate repertoire (marg) or the side of nritta (pure Nritya), and Natya (drama), Nritya (meaningful dance).

 Sattriya dance Costumes